OAGi/Score/docs/user_guide/index.rst

 discarded.
 Agency ID List detail and its owner are rollbacked to the pre-revised state.
 To cancel Agency ID List revision:

-1. `Open the “Edit Agency ID List” page <#view-detail-of-an-agency-id-list>`__ of an Agency ID List that is not in the Published state and with revision number greater than 1 (i.e., a revised Agency ID List).
+1. `Open the "Edit Agency ID List" page <#view-detail-of-an-agency-id-list>`__ of an Agency ID List that is not in the Published state and with revision number greater than 1 (i.e., a revised Agency ID List).
 The current user must be the owner